What is e-Filing?

 E-Filing is short for electronic filing, which is another means of filing documents with the Court.

 What are the requirements to e-File my document?

-At this time, only attorneys may e-File and to do so, they must first register with the Clerk of Court.
-Next, programming must be installed on your computer.
+Everyone, Attorneys and Pro se litigants may e-File and to do so, they must first register.
+Next, programming may need to be installed on your computer.
 Finally, anyone who e-Files must comply with Garfield Heights Municipal Court's Local Rule 7.
-For a complete list of requirements click here.

 I am not receiving any emails sent by the Court, why?

 To prevent SPAM, e-mail services now have special features that can be set according to your preferences.
 Internet providers like AOL, Yahoo!, and MSN Hotmail, have developed SPAM filters to give you a greater control over what e-mails are delivered to you.
 Click here to see more information and how to edit your email preference.